LionelMv/Deriv-SI_Calculator/README.md

 Deriv is an online broker that offers CFDs and other derivatives on forex, stocks & indices, cryptocurrencies, commodities, and derived to millions of registered users across the globe.

 ## Installation
+### Prerequisites
+Python3 and pip should be installed in your system.
 ### Create a virtual environment.
 * Windows
 ```